glennstreet/data-readings/README.md

 # Data Readings
-Articles, blog posts, and books on data and data engineering topics that I've found interesting.
+Links to articles, blog posts, and books on data and data engineering topics that I've found interesting since July 2021, which I began compiling them.

 This started as an email of links that I send weekly to team members at Copyright Clearance Center.
 These are the best of those links.